If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 Overall, the NSCA fitness certification provides a good overview of the skills necessary for being a personal trainer.

-The topics covered were very similar to most top rated personal trainer certifications, such as NASM, ACE, and ISSA.
+The topics covered were very similar to most top-rated personal trainer certifications, such as NASM or ISSA, or even ACSM.

-The NSCA-CPT is an excellent launch point for your career in the fitness industry, and you will learn many valuable skills that will prepare you for your first day on the job!
+This NSCA training certification covers many valuable skills that will definitely prepare you for your first day on the job!

-If you focus on resistance training for general fitness populations, the NSCA personal training book covers much on this.
+If you focus on resistance training for general fitness populations, the NSCA personal training book covers much of this.

-Also, the NSCA personal trainer certification cost is fairly affordable.
+Also, compared to other certifications, the personal training certification NSCA has is fairly affordable.